klonyyy/MCUViewer-docs/documentation/FAQ/FAQ.md

    The main difference is that MCUViewer Free cannot be used in commercial environments.
 In addition, there are two functional limitations in the free version compared to the paid version:

    - MCUViewer free limits the number of simultaneously sampled recorder variables to 5.
-This limit does not apply to the table plot in the Recorder group, where you can still use up to 10 variables.
+This limit does not apply to the table plot in the Recorder group, where you can still use unlimited number of variables.

    - MCUViewer free limits the number of simultaneously sampled trace channels to 5.